 Since QR codes have so many different uses, businesses can use QR codes to direct clients to various work samples, videos, PDFs, and other landing pages to deepen the clients' understanding of the company and make a longer-lasting impression.

 Use a Supercode QR code for social media to connect with clients and others in your industry.
 Link these QR codes to adverts outside, in industry magazines and publishings, on displays, and banners at trade shows and lobbies.

-Using the Supercode dashboard with analytics, track every scanned QR code to measure the success of your digital marketing campaign, or to get feedback and check out clients' star ratings and optional comments and contact information for responses.
+Using the Supercode dashboard with analytics, track QR code scans to measure the success of your digital marketing campaign, or to get feedback and check out clients' star ratings and optional comments and contact information for responses.

 Companies do not need to worry about an added hefty expense by incorporating QR codes into their digital marketing campaigns or office routines.
 Use Supercode's clean and simple design system to create a QR code in minutes to send customers to your landing pages, social media, or add to company badges, marketing materials, and equipment.
 This will save the company substantial costs from having so many printed materials.